reindernijhoff/wp-turtletoy-gallery/README.md

 * limit – Optional; default=0 (unlimited).
 Maximum number of turtles to show if set > 0.
 * hideusername – Optional; default=0.
 Set to 1 to hide the turtle’s username.

+## External services

+This plugin connects to the Turtletoy API to fetch a list of all turtles that are displayed in the gallery.

+It sends the optional arguments of the short code to perform the query.
+This service is provided by Turtletoy: [Terms of Service and Privacy Policy](https://turtletoy.net/terms).

 ## Frequently Asked Questions

 ### Why are images loaded from an external source?